irytck/spatial/README.md

 - **APIs**: To retrieve data from public sources.
 - **Spyder IDE**: Used for organizing code in different notebooks for data loading, exploration, and spatial analysis.

-## Results

-The analysis provides insights into:
-- Areas with insufficient green spaces per capita.
-- Zones with low accessibility to green zones.
-- Hot spots and cold spots of green coverage.
-- The relationship between green spaces and land surface temperature.

 ## Conclusion

 The findings can be used by urban planners and policymakers to address inequalities in access to green spaces and to implement strategies to improve environmental conditions in densely populated areas.
-The study also highlights the importance of green coverage in mitigating urban heat, particularly in regions with high land surface temperatures.
+This project also highlights disparities between socioeconomic groups and their access to green spaces, encouraging equitable urban planning practices.